Weakly mixing sets and polynomial equations: Introduction

 \subsection{Acknowledgements}

 The author thanks Vitaly Bergelson for useful comments on Theorem \ref{ergo::thm:PET-uniform-1}, and Ben Green for advice and support during the work on this project.
-Thanks go also to Sean Eberhard, Freddie Manners, Rudi Mrazovi\'{c}, Przemek Mazur and Aled Walker for many informal discussions.
-[1]{\chi(#1)}
+The author is also grateful to the anonymous referee for noticing an error in an earlier version of this paper.
+Finally, thanks go to Sean Eberhard, Freddie Manners, Rudi Mrazovi\'{c}, Przemek Mazur and Aled Walker for many informal discussions.